 We did a profile of one of our students in the surgical technology program.
-American College of Healthcare’s surgical technology program is a 16-month program at our Riverside campus.
+American College of Healthcare and Technology’s surgical technology program is a 16-month program at our Riverside campus.

-When did you start school at ACH and what program are you in?
+When did you start school at ACHT and what program are you in?
 “I started school in July of 2016, and I joined the surgical technology program.”

 Why did you choose surgical technology?
 “I felt that it would be the one that would give me the most challenge.
 I was interested in a surgical technology program since I moved back from Texas.
 It was one of the better programs I looked into and my admissions person got back to me very fast. “

 What does a surgical technologist do?
 “Surgical technicians are responsible for maintaining a sterile field in the operating room, providing instruments for the surgeon, gowning and gloving the surgeon and the assistant surgeon and knowing the procedure.”

 How does one become a surgical technologist?
 “You need to have a lot of determination; a lot of patience is needed as well.
 If you aren’t willing to learn, committed to the program and motivated then it might not be for you.
 There are a lot of nights of staying up late and studying for tests or getting homework done, but it’s all worth it.”

 What were some of the obstacles you had to overcome in order to attend school?
 “I moved back from Texas after living there for 8 years.
 I have a car that is breaking down, and I also have three children, which makes school that much harder, with less time to study and do homework.
 I have to plan my day around picking up my kids.”

 How did you overcome all these obstacles?
 “I got a lot of help from other people.
 Financial aid and the state has helped me out.
 My dad is helping me get a new car.
 I have to manage my time a lot and I have a strong motivation to succeed, but that motivation to succeed is helping me get good grades and raise kids.